watchOS 8: New features, compatibility, review, more

 watchOS 8 device compatibility

-All Apple Watches compatible with watchOS 7 will be able to upgrade to watchOS 8.
+All Apple Watches compatible with watchOS 7 are able to upgrade to watchOS 8.
 Here’s the full list:

 - Apple Watch Series 3 (2017)

 - Apple Watch SE (2020)

 Different from iPadOS, iOS, and macOS updates, Apple doesn’t make clear what functions will be available for each Watch.
 For instance, the Apple Watch Series 3 did not receive support for multiple complications last year.

 Release date: When will watchOS 8 come out?